WHAT IS FEE-HELP?

 Step 4: Submit your application via the government’s eCAF portal

-If you indicated you want to access a loan, the Department of Education Skills and Employment will send instructions to your SCEI-HE student email account.
+If you indicated you want to access a loan, the Department of Education Skills and Employment will send instructions to your CIHE student email account.
 Follow these to log in to the government’s eCAF portal.

 Submit the Request for FEE-HELP Ecaf to your provider by the census date